AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex3/ex3.2/README.md

         service: auditlog
         service-plan: standard
     ```
-  - Then, locate the incident-management-srv module and verify that the **requires:** section includes the binding in line 33:
+  - Then, locate the incident-management-srv module in the 'mta.yaml' file and verify that the **requires:** section in line 33 includes the binding:

     ```
     requires: